hantswilliams/digitalclone-iitg/README.md

 # Digitalclone-iitg

 ## To do:
-- Need to add some polling or some way of status updates for the sadface API component
+- Add in PPT create
+- Should also create Project component
+    - idea should be that you should then be able to associate different media types with a project
+- Should create separate table for Text and Photo - that way have separate tables for Text, Photo, Video, Audio, and in future PPT

 ## Done:
 - Need to add in .mp4 to one of the tables (DONE)
+- Need to add some polling or some way of status updates for the sadface API component (DONE)

 ## Winners thus far:
 - For audio: